You'll likely be amazed by the Firewalla Blue or Blue Plus. Each is a tiny device that can do so much. Almost instantly.

 Here's how: On an Internet-connected computer, navigate a browser to my.firewalla.com, and you'll get to a page with a QR quote.
 Now on your phone, run the Firewalla app, hit the Firewalla Web button to scan the quote, and voila, you can access the device's web UI.
 The whole process is quite neat.

-The web interface makes working with things easier since you can use a big screen and a set of mouse and keyboard.
+The web interface makes working with things easier since you can use a big screen via a mouse and a keyboard.
 However, it has the same level of access as the mobile app.

 Effective features, flexible controls

-The Firewalla Blue has a lot of features and settings but the following are the prominent categories:
+The Firewalla Blue has a lot of features and settings, but the following are the major categories:

 - Protects home devices from cyberattacks